lowrie/physim/README.md

 ```sh
 > euler/benchmarks.py --outputdir benchmark_test
 ```
 which will output all of the results to the directory `benchmark_test`.
 Currently, 9 of 85 cases fail, typically either because of reconstructing conservative variables or because of the use of a limiter that is too aggressive (double minmod instead of minmod).
+All of the `trt` cases run to completion.

 ## Tools for analyzing results